miloserdev/openbmc/poky/documentation/ref-manual/terms.rst

       the kernel config fragments and features contained in the :yocto_git:`yocto-kernel-cache </yocto-kernel-cache>`
       Git repository.

-   :term:`Mixin`
-      A :term:`Mixin` layer is a layer which can be created by the community to add a specific feature or support a new version of some package for an :term:`LTS` release.
-See the :ref:`ref-long-term-support-releases`
-      section for details.

    :term:`OpenEmbedded-Core (OE-Core)`
       OE-Core is metadata comprised of